If you’re entering the U.S. real estate market from another country, buying a home can seem even more daunting than it does to local Americans.

-Many borrowers looking for a home or investment property here in the United States can find it difficult to navigate the mortgage process.
+Many foreign borrowers looking for a home or investment property here in the United States can find it difficult to navigate the mortgage process.

 Sometimes they lack the usual documents needed for loan underwriting, such as government-issued IDs, bank statements, or tax returns.
 Sometimes it is just difficult to be sure how to make sure you are positioning yourself to make the strongest application possible.